 Motley Fool Stock Advisor review

-The Motley Fool’s Stock Advisor delivers two stock suggestions monthly.
+The Motley Fool’s Stock Advisor delivers 2 stock suggestions monthly.
 But the ongoing cost may outweigh the benefit for experienced traders who prefer to perform their own research.

-- Consider Stock Advisor if you’re a beginner to intermediate investor interested in trading individual stocks.
+- Consider Stock Advisor if you’re a beginner or intermediate investor interested in trading individual stocks.

 - Compare other options if you’re an advanced derivatives trader or a passive investor seeking portfolio management.